-Biosciences is the study of living things from ecosystems down to their molecular interactions.
-It is a subject that has a significant impact on our daily lives.
+Biosciences is the study of life, from ecosystems and populations to the molecular components.
+It’s a subject that has a significant impact on our daily lives.

 Our business and management courses explore how organisations operate.
 They cover core disciplines such as marketing, operations management and leadership.

 Chemists study the synthesis, properties and structure of matter.
-Learn how to make the materials we use in our daily lives.
+You’ll learn how to make the substances we use every day, from molecules to materials.

 Chemical engineering benefits society and the environment by combining science, mathematics and engineering to develop new technologies, processes and products.

 Computer science is the science behind much of the technology we use in our daily lives.
-There is more to computer science than just programming.
+Programming is a core topic but there’s so much more to learn.